-According to Robert Malina, a researcher on childhood growth, adolescents gain weight and height in a predictable pattern, with height growth occurring first, followed by weight gain, or what I like to call “filling out.”
+According to Robert Malina, a researcher on childhood growth, adolescents gain weight and height in a predictable pattern.
+Height growth occurs first, followed by weight gain.
+I like to call this “filling out.”

 (This is different from childhood growth where pudginess often happens before increases in height.)

-In teen girls, peak height gains occur between ages 11-13 years, and in boys, the peak height gain happens between 13 and 15 years, on average.
+In teen girls, peak height gains occur between ages 11-13 years.
+In boys, the peak height gain happens between 13 and 15 years, on average.

-The lean tissue (read: muscle and bone) weight gain during this time is about 15 pounds for girls and twice that for boys (~30#).
+The weight gain from lean tissue (read: muscle and bone) during this time is about 15 pounds for girls and twice that for boys (~30#).

-Given these “norms” for adolescent growth (and the signs that go along with it), you can begin to see that an important transformation happens for teens, and much of it is to be expected.
+Given these “norms,” and the signs that go along with it, you can begin to see that an important transformation happens for teens.
+Much of it is to be expected.

 A 15-30# weight gain in a couple of years can be shocking, especially if you’re used to looking at a lean child, but it is normal.

 What may not be normal is large meals and extra calories, both of which can cause unwanted weight gain.

 (Even if your teen’s weight gain is beyond these “norms,” it can still be normal for him or her, depending on the historical growth pattern.)